dumithsalinda/neuro_fuzzy_multiagent/README.md

 - **Google Sheets Errors:** Ensure your service account has access to the target spreadsheet and the JSON key is valid.
 - **Docker Issues:** Make sure Docker is installed and running, and ports are not in use.
 - **Missing Dependencies:** Double-check `requirements.txt` for all needed Python packages.
+- **Some features are marked as 'in development':** You may encounter NotImplementedError or TODO comments in the codebase.
+These are active areas for contribution.
+See the roadmap and consider contributing!
 - **Streamlit/Matplotlib/NetworkX errors:** Install missing packages with `pip install ...` or rebuild the Docker image.
 - **Performance:** Enable "Fast Mode" in the dashboard for large-scale experiments.